The 5 best reasons to become a fermentation guru

 I had always heard good things about fermented foods and had learned some while studying nutrition, the main one being that it provides healthy bacteria for your gut and therefore helps support your immune system.
 So I decided to give a free workshop on the topic.
 I needed support, I needed a kick in the ass, I needed to get over my fear!

 Booking this workshop through the lovely women running the Natural Wellness group forced me to do my research.
 I’ve read books, studies, spoken to experienced fermenters and now have run several free and paid workshops on the topic.
 Getting together with people who also wanted to experience the benefits of fermentation helped me get over my fear of eating around the bacteria.
+Get my favourite kombucha recipe here.

 The 5 best reasons to become a fermentation guru